maseurodrigo/AxiomShift/README.md

 ## Features
 - Choose primary and secondary background colors using a color picker.
-- The selected colors are saved and applied to every new Axiom tab you visit.
+- The selected colors are saved and applied to every new Axiom page you visit.
 - Supports all Chromium-based browsers, including Google Chrome, Microsoft Edge, Brave, and Opera.

 ## Installation